mvanthoor/rustic-book/src/board_functionality/handling_fen_strings.md

         }

         // Put the temporary board in the original one's place if setting
-        // up the position is succesful.
+        // up the position is successful.
         temp_board.init();
         *self = temp_board;